-Extending traffic control beyond the end of the shift, in order to maintain safety and reduce vehicular damage risks, will not preclude the Contractor from providing and applying blinding material to further reduce these risks.
+Extending traffic control beyond the end of the shift, in order to maintain safety and reduce vehicular damage risks, will not preclude the Contractor from providing and applying blinding material to reduce these risks.

-The Contractor shall, after discontinuing the application of product for the day, continue to maintain flag-person assisted traffic control over the extent of the day's production, for a minimum of 24 hours for work on numbered routes, 2 hours on other routes, or as specified in the Special Provisions.
+The Contractor shall continue to maintain flag-person assisted traffic control over the extent of the day's production, for a minimum of 24 hours for work on numbered routes, 2 hours on other routes, or as specified in the Special Provisions.

-508.33 Temperature and Weather - Air temperature shall be a minimum of 6°C for application of graded aggregate seals, and application shall cease when the temperature falls below that level.
+508.33 Temperature and Weather - Air temperature shall be a minimum of $6^{\circ}$ C for application of graded aggregate seals, and application shall cease when the temperature falls below that level.